Buying Furniture in Indonesia

 Once the long search for a home or apartment has been successfully completed, your next challenge is to furnish your new home.
-You may have shipped your entire household of furnishings from home or your last posting or you may be coming to Indonesia with a small air freight shipment or even with just a few suitcases.
+You may have shipped your entire household from home or your last posting or you may be coming to Indonesia with a small air freight shipment or even with just a few suitcases.

 Your home in Indonesia may be much larger than in your home country.
 You may be expected to entertain for business purposes and therefore may require additional furniture pieces.

 Indonesia has for many years supplied teak wood to some of the premier furniture manufacturers in the world.
-Now, much of this beautiful furniture is actually made in Indonesia!
-When choosing teak furniture, be sure to ask if the furniture was made with plantation grown teak wood to ensure that the teakwood was not sourced from a non virgin rainforest.
+Now, much of this beautiful furniture is actually made in Indonesia.
+When choosing teak furniture, be sure to ask if the furniture was made with plantation grown teak wood to ensure that the teakwood was not sourced from a non-virgin rainforest.
 Enjoy beautiful teakwood patio furniture, teakwood dining furniture during your stay and include it in your outgoing household goods shipment when you leave!

 Many expats enjoy the versatility and durability of rattan furniture.
 With colorful tropical prints covering the cushions, rattan furniture is great for the patio as well as the living room.
-Manufactures of rattan create furniture for other rooms of the home as well, including: bedroom sets, wardrobes and bars.
+Manufacturers of rattan create furniture for other rooms of the home as well, including: bedroom sets, wardrobes and bars.
 The lightweight nature of rattan makes it very easy to move around.

-A full range of quality is available, so ask other expats what shops they recommend for quality rattan furniture.
+A range of quality is available in rattan furniture, so ask other expats what shops they recommend for quality rattan furniture.
 A manufacturer's claim of 'export quality' doesn't necessarily mean that they actually do export the products, but just that they think that it is good enough to export.

 If you're looking for a sofa that matches your ideas of comfort, a wide variety of styles are available.
 Good manufacturers of sofas will offer you a choice of cushion firmness - from those that you can comfortably sink down into to ones that are extra firm with little give.
 Upholstering can be done with local batik or ikat (woven cloth) or imported fabric.
 Needless to say, the imported fabric is more expensive.